MicrosoftDocs/microsoft-365-community/.github/ISSUE_TEMPLATE/ArticleSuggestion.md

 ---
-name: Suggestion or correction
+name: Article Suggestion
-about: Use this template to make a documentation suggestion
+about: Wish there was an article covering a topic near and dear to you?
+Suggest it here.
 title: ''
 labels: ''
 assignees: ''